mmar-del/events-app-internal/ReadMe.md

-This is team Raincheck's internal repositoryread me
+This is team Raincheck's internal repository read me